The Best UC Schools (2023)

 The UC system of schools is world-renowned for a good reason.
 Each of the ten schools within the family offers an undergraduate experience unlike any other.

-Whether you prefer a smaller, tight-nit or busy and populated campus or one with a liberal arts feel, there is a UC campus school for everyone.
+Whether you prefer a smaller, tight-knit, busy and populated campus or one with a liberal arts feel, there is a UC campus school for everyone.
 Make sure that the one that you choose is an excellent fit with your likes, dislikes, and personality.
 We wish you the best of luck with your application!

 Subscribe to Our Newsletter